AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 * Assumptions:
    1. Population's mean (μ) and std (σ) are known.
    2. The population from which the sample is drawn follow a normal distribution.
 Alterntively, the sample size is large enough for the sampling distribution of the sample mean to be approximately normal (n ≥ ~30).
+   3. The observations in the sample must be independent of each other and should not be influenced by or related to other observations.

 ### 2. One sample t-test: